Renovamen/vuepress-theme-gungnir/example/docs/README.md

 Anyway, many thanks for all of these nice work.

-And one one day, I decided to rebuild it with [VuePress](https://vuepress.vuejs.org/)...
+And one day, I decided to rebuild it with [VuePress](https://vuepress.vuejs.org/)...

 Gungnir is the spear of the god Odin in Norse mythology, made from the wood of the world tree Yggdrasil.
 It has nothing to do with this theme, but I still use this name.